qiao-bo/hipacc/README.md

-This is a folk (with primarily experiential features) of the [Hipacc](http://hipacc-lang.org) project.
+This is a fork of the [Hipacc](http://hipacc-lang.org) project.

+Primarily experiential features:
+* Asynchronous runtime APIs
+* Multi-stream implementation in CUDA

 # Hipacc
 A domain-specific language and compiler for image processing